 The active substances are indacaterol (as maleate) and glycopyrronium bromide.
 Each capsule contains 143 micrograms of indacaterol maleate equivalent to 110 micrograms of indacaterol and 63 micrograms of glycopyrronium bromide equivalent to 50 micrograms of glycopyrronium.
 The delivered dose (the dose that leaves the mouthpiece of the inhaler) is equivalent to 85 micrograms of indacaterol (equivalent to 110 micrograms of indacaterol maleate) and 43 micrograms of glycopyrronium (equivalent to 54 micrograms of glycopyrronium bromide).

 The other ingredients of the inhalation powder are lactose monohydrate and magnesium stearate (see section 2 under “Ultibro Breezhaler contains lactose”).

+The ingredients of the capsule shell are hypromellose, calcium chloride, tartrazine (E102) and black (cap) and blue (body) printing ink.

+The ingredients of the black printing ink (cap) are shellac (E904), propylene glycol, ammonium hydroxide, potassium hydroxide and iron oxide, black (E172).

+The ingredients of the blue (body) printing ink are shellac (E904), indigo carmine (E132) and titanium dioxide (E171).

 What Ultibro Breezhaler looks like and contents of the pack